Improving the numerical stability of fast matrix multiplication: Algorithm selection

 Although we stress that these algorithms will be used with only a few levels of recursion, we also report the asymptotic stability exponent (stab.~exp.) in order to compare algorithms across different base case dimensions.
 If an algorithm for a square base case $\bc{\partdimn}{\partdimn}{\partdimn}$ is used on square matrices of dimension $N$ down to subproblems of constant dimension, the bound of \cref{thm:stationary_analysis} can be simplified to

 where $c$ is a constant that depends in part on $\qmax$.
 In this case, the stability exponent is $\log_{\partdimn}\emax$.
-We note that the first two rows of \cref{tab:principal_quantities} match the results of \cite[Table 2]{bini1980stability}.
-The most stable rank-23 $\bc{3}{3}{3}$ algorithm of which we are aware is a cyclic rotation of the one given in \cite{smirnov2013bilinear}.
+We note that the first two rows of \cref{tab:principal_quantities} match the results of Bini and Lotti~\cite[Table 2]{bini1980stability}.
+The most stable rank-23 $\bc{3}{3}{3}$ algorithm of which we are aware is a cyclic rotation of the one given by Smirnov~\cite{smirnov2013bilinear}.
 In the case of rectangular base cases $\bc{\partdimm}{\partdimk}{\partdimn}$, we assume a uniform, non-stationary algorithm based on cyclic use of algorithms for $\bc{\partdimm}{\partdimk}{\partdimn}$, $\bc{\partdimn}{\partdimm}{\partdimk}$, and $\bc{\partdimk}{\partdimn}{\partdimm}$, where the three recursive rules are transformations of each other, either by cyclic rotations or transposition (for more details, see \cref{app:fast323,app:fast442}).

-\cref{fig:stability_performance} shows the distribution of relative stability and percentage of classical flops for the algorithms in \cref{tab:principal_quantities}, for $L = 1, 2, 3, 4$.
+\cref{fig:stability_performance} shows the distribution of relative instability and percentage of classical flops for the algorithms in \cref{tab:principal_quantities}, for $L = 1, 2, 3, 4$.
 We measure both terms asymptotically.
-Ignoring the quadratic cost of additions, the percentage of classical flops is $(R / (M_0K_0N_0))^L$.
-For large matrix dimension and $L$ small, we can ignore $\qmax$ by \cref{thm:stationary_analysis}, and the relative stability factor is $(\emax / K_0^2)^{L}$ (the division by two is relative to the smallest possible $K_0$).
-In general, most algorithms follows a narrow log-linear trade-off between these two parameters.
+Ignoring the quadratic cost of additions, the percentage of classical flops is given by $(R / (M_0K_0N_0))^L$.
+For large matrix dimension and $L$ small, we can ignore $\qmax$ by \cref{thm:stationary_analysis}, and we define the \emph{relative instability} to be $(\emax / K_0^2)^{L}$, which is the factor by which the error bound exceeds that of the classical algorithm.
+In general, most algorithms follow a narrow log-linear trade-off between these two parameters.
 However, there is still room to select algorithms for a fixed number of recursion levels.
 For example, with $L=1$, the $\bc{3}{3}{3}$ algorithm has roughly the same stability and does fewer floating point operations than Strassen's algorithm.